Skip to main content

 Does the description clarify parameter syntax, constraints, interactions, or defaults beyond what the schema provides?

-Schema description coverage is 100%, so the schema already documents both parameters.
-The description adds no additional meaning beyond what is in the schema.
-Baseline of 3 is appropriate.
+Schema description coverage is 100% (both parameters are described with ISO-8601 format).
+The description adds no additional meaning beyond what the schema already provides, so a baseline score of 3 is appropriate.

 Input schemas describe structure but not intent.
 Descriptions should explain non-obvious parameter relationships and valid value ranges.